tclv/SBD-Lab2/doc/manual.md

 Analysis
 --------

 We would like to analyze the phone numbers and the websites they are referenced on, after we complete the filtering stage.
 To allow for this analysis, we want to store the results in a suitable format.
-Apache Spark has introduced [DataFrames], from the documentation:
+Apache Spark has introduced [DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html), from the documentation:

 > A Dataset is a distributed collection of data.
 Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 >